lingul/-api-me/README.md

-# -api-me
-Backend for jsramverk
+This the backend for the course jsramverk at bth

+To run the project use
+npm start